Euplectella: Reproduction

 There is very little known about the reproduction of this species.
 It can reproduce sexually and asexually.
 Sea sponges have hermaphroditic properties.
 When conditions are unfavorable, sea sponges resort to asexual reproduction.
 This occurs through the presence of an ameobocyte on a deteriorating sponge.
 Once the deteriorating sponge is gone, the clump of cells remaining begins to grow a new sponge.
 In sexual sea sponge reproduction, gametes are released into the water by male sponges and are absorbed through the inhalant current of the female sponge.
 Fertilization occurs when the sperm reaches the ovum.
 The zygote experiences radial holoblastic cleavage and eventually forms free flowing larvae which develop into new sponge.

 Diet

 Euplectella are filter feeders.
-Water is drawn into its central cavity through holes in the sides of the sponge.
+Water is drawn into their central cavity through holes in the sides of the sponge.
 Organic debris and microscopic organisms are absorbed through this process.
 They consume bacteria and small plankton.

-Life Stages
+Life cycle

 Euplectella experiences two main life stages: the larval stage or the adult stage.
-In the larval stage, the larvae is free flowing in the water.
-This type of larvae is considered trichimella due to its free swimming nature.
+In the larval stage, the larvae are free flowing in the water.
+This type of larvae are considered trichimella due to its free swimming nature.
 Eventually, the larvae attached to rocks and metamorphoses into sea sponge.
 In the adult stage, Euplectella are sessile and attached firmly to rocks through spicules.
-It is unclear how long Euplectella generally live however other genus of glass sponge have been known to live up to 15,000 years in the wild.
+It is unclear how long Euplectella generally live, however other genera of glass sponge have been known to live up to 15,000 years in the wild.
 Although the intricate skeleton of Euplectella provides some protection from predation, starfish are known to eat them.